-If you request an extension or mitigation before the deadline you can choose to self-certify, meaning that you do not have to provide evidence, so long as you provide a valid reason for the request.
+You can request an extension or mitigation before the original deadline by self-certifying, meaning that you do not have to provide evidence, so long as you provide a valid reason for the request.
 You can only self-certify three assessments per academic year.
 If you have used all your self-certification opportunities, or requested mitigation after the deadline, you will need to provide evidence of your exceptional circumstances for your request to be granted.